hally166/XDP-sort-statistics/README.md

 If the script cannot find the correct file you can look at the network share, copy the 'RunStats...' file to the same folder as the script the add # to the start of lines 27-29 and remove the # from line 31 and replace the RunStats... name in this line with the actual one from the server.

-There is a good chance that the time and date on the server is wrong.
-Use Remote desktop connection, or the mouse and keyboard on the server to correct this.

 If you run the script and the network drive isn't mapped then it will hang.
-It will give up and close eventually.
+It will give up eventually (1min) and close.